top of page

 Zoie_LR-8.jpg

-Zoie is now on Jamii's Board of Directors and continue contributing to our success.
+Zoie is now on Jamii's Board of Directors and continues contributing to our success.

 READ MORE ABOUT ZOIE HERE.